data-apis/dataframe-api/spec/01_purpose_and_scope.md

 ## Scope

+In the first iteration of the API standard, the scope is limited to create a data exchange protocol.
+In future iterations the scope will be broader, including elements to operate with the data.

 It is in the scope of this document the different elements of the API.
 This includes signatures and semantics.
 To be more specific: